ciromattina/Data_Course_MATTINA/README.md

  It would take about 1.2 million mosquitoes to drain the average human of all blood.
  The only vegetable that is never sold frozen, canned, processed, cooked, or in any other form but fresh is lettuce.
  80% of people check their smartphones within 15 minutes of waking up.
+  A scorpion can hold its breath for 1 week.